Tenkiv/tekdaqc-firmware/README.md

 4. You should be ready to go at this point.

 ## More Information

+### Tekdaqc Firmware Wiki
+* Please see our wiki for more detailed documetnation and information about the source code and its design.

 ### Tekdaqc Manual
 * Download the [Tekdaqc Manual here](http://www.tenkiv.com/tekdaqc_manual_pdf_v3.pdf)